Naruto Shippuden: Ultimate Ninja Storm 3: Reception

-Legacy

 According to the Siliconera website, many players wanted to control the reanimated Kages which debuted in Storm 3 as enemies but CyberConnect2 focused on Sage Kabuto Yakushi in Full Burst.
 A sequel, Naruto Shippuden: Ultimate Ninja Storm 4, was released in early 2016.
 Bandai Namco released Naruto Shippuden: Ultimate Ninja Storm Legacy, which contains Storm 3 Full Burst, on August 25, 2017.
 Storm 2, its prequel and sequels were released online at the same time.